Content Analysis

 Email Encryption

-Note: Spambrella also supports TLS which can also be set to ‘always enforce tls’ within the outbound filters.
+Note: Spambrella runs TLS which can also be set to ‘always enforce tls’ within the outbound filters.

 DLP and HIPAA Compliance